dmsc/emu2/README.md

 - `EMU2_DRIVE_`n       Set unix path as root of drive `n`, by default all drives point to the unix working directory.

+- `EMU2_APPEND`        Sets a list of paths to search for data files on open, emulating the DOS `APPEND` command.
+Only files with a relative path are included in the search, and the search is relative to the current working directory if no drive letter is specified in the append path.
+                       For example, if set to "`TXT;C:\IN`", when opening the file "`CAT.TXT`" the file is searched as "`CAT.TXT`", "`TXT\CAT.TXT`" and "`C:\IN\CAT.TXT`" in turn.

 - `EMU2_CODEPAGE`      Set DOS code-page to the specified string.
 Set to '?' to show list of included code-pages, multiple aliases separeted with commas.
 Set to a file name to read the